Walker County Fair - General Rules

 - WCFA Sponsored Activity.

 Participation in the above activities will be for a minimum of 5 hours.
-The required 5 hours must be obtained no later than 5:00 pm on the Thursday prior to the opening ceremonies or the exhibitor will be ineligible for participation or showing of project(s) at the WCFA.
+The required 5 hours must be obtained no later than the Thursday prior to the opening ceremonies or the exhibitor will be ineligible for participation or showing of project(s) at the WCF.
+Special consideration for alternate arrangements for work hours must be approved by the Vice President over work hours.

 - Work day immediately following the Spring Fair.
 Failure to adhere to this rule or have a pre-arranged designated substitute present will result in a $100 penalty.